imxade/Svelte-template/posts/rust-overhyped/page.md

 ### Conclusion

-In summary, while Rust offers remarkable performance and safety features through its unique ownership model, it also presents challenges that may deter some developers.
-The complexity introduced by its strict rules can hinder productivity and creativity in coding.
+In summary, while Rust offers remarkable performance and safety features through its unique ownership model, it might have gone the wrong direction i.e. **Reference semantics**.

-If Rust ever integrates a garbage collector while maintaining its performance characteristics, it would likely become a more universally recommended language among developers seeking both safety and ease of use.
+If Rust ever integrates a garbage collector or completely avoid reference semantics while maintaining its performance characteristics, it would likely become a more universally recommended language among developers seeking both safety and ease of use.
 Until then, those who prefer simplicity may find themselves at odds with Rust's intricate design philosophy.